 You can download a ready-to-use PDF file, use any printer to print it, cut to the required size – CLICK HERE TO DOWNLOAD

 Generating bar code cards based on RFID key-fobs

-For the time being (until Prodio’s generator is extended) we shared a very comfortable tool in the software, which allows you to generate labels, then cut them out and place inside employees ID badges.
+For the time being (until Prodio’s generator is extended), we shared a very comfortable tool in the software, which allows you to generate labels, then cut them out and place them inside employees ID badges.